Ari-Tech/FlickrUI/README.md

 Once done,

+-- *On Windows*

-double click on server.bat and ther application will run on 127.0.0.1:8080
+double click on server.bat and the application will run on 127.0.0.1:8080

 Go to browser and type: "http://127.0.0.1:8080/" the UI should load

+-- *On mac*

-On mac, Open terminal in Application path:
+Open terminal in Application path:

 `cd /ApplicationPath`

-`http-server`
+`su <user> ./server.sh`

 Go to browser and type: `"http://127.0.0.1:8080/"` the UI should load